-Weed barriers are a constant nightmare because the longer they are down the more chance of weeds poking through!
+Weed barriers are a constant nightmare for gardeners because the longer they are down the more chance of weeds poking through!
 Yes, all weed barriers will fail at some point, maybe one year, maybe two but weeds are going to take hold and sprout through the cloth, fabric or plastic sheeting!

 We have tried many varieties of weed barriers from plastic, fabric and other types of cloth!
-Depending on what you want to use a weed barrier for depends on the ground you are covering!
+Depending on what you want to use a weed barrier depends on the ground you are covering!

 If you are using it for vegetable patches, then you can roll it up and the end of the summer, unless you are growing winter veg!